This is a complete guide on how often you shear sheep, when they should be shorn and why.

 Let’s get started.

-Generally, ewes and rams (adult sheep) are shorn once a year just before the beginning of the summer.
+Generally, adult sheep are shorn at the beginning of the summer.

 However, sheep may be shorn anytime during the year, and there are different reasons why you may want to shear your sheep during a different time of the year besides the spring or summer.